devheshmati/w3schools_landingpage_clone/README.md

 # Landing-page-01

-In this project i created a simple static landing page for tutorial and i imported the bootstrap with npm
+In this project i created a simple static clone `W3Schools` landing page for tutorial and i imported the bootstrap with npm

 ## what is the features
-- using npm (node package manager)
+- Using npm (node package manager)
-- using bootstrap css library for UI
+- Using bootstrap for UI
+- Completely responsive